 Breakfast: Egg Muffin Cups

-Not only are these super easy to make, but you can get really creative and still stick to the keto Ddiet!
+Not only are these super easy to make, but you can get really creative and still stick to the keto diet!
 Some varieties of these egg cups are ham and cheese, buffalo chicken, and jalapeño popper—all acceptable keto foods.
-Get the recipe.
+Get the Egg Muffin Cups recipe.

 Lunch: Bacon Cheeseburger Salad

 You absolutely read that right.
 I promise, it’s totally okay to enjoy this salad!
 It’ll keep you full until dinnertime and it’s incredibly low in carbs.
-Get the recipe.
+Get the Bacon Cheeseburger Salad recipe.

 I said you could enjoy bacon on a diet!
 Seriously, this seems like the most indulgent dinner in the world and it’s totally keto-friendly.
 As a side for this tasty meal, I recommend a cauliflower mash (because remember, potatoes are no bueno).
-Get the recipe.
+Get the Parmesan-Crusted Chicken with Bacon Cream Sauce recipe.